top of page

 The loss stabs my chest.
 The small hope that I had been keeping dies instantly and I don’t have the courage to ask for details so I just say “Thank you.”

-There is hesitation in Alex’s eyes.
-A somber one as he understands my feelings.
+There is a somber hesitation in Alex’s eyes as he understands my feelings.
 He nods and says “We need to talk.”

-I look at Hallie, who has been quietly standing beside Alex. ”Are you in need of medical attention?”
+I look at Hallie, who has been quietly standing beside Alex and then back to him. ”Are you in need of medical attention?”
 I look over battered men.

-Alex shook his head ”We manage” and even though he wasn't saying it, the words ”for now” rangs behind it.
+Alex shook his head ”We'll manage” and even though he wasn't saying it, the words ”for now” hangs behind it.

 I nod but don’t take their word about it.
-I too have seen this war and its after-effects can be more deadlier than straight hits. ”You should go to be checked out and we will talk after.”
+I too have seen this war and its after-effects can be more deadlier than straight hits. ”You should get checked out and we will talk after.”

-I saw how Alex is disagreeing with me, but then takes a middle ground, ”We go to the barracks and we talk after an hour.” ”I will go with them, Uncle,” Hallie says and I open my mouth to protest when she continues ”I know where the barracks are, I will be safe.”
+I see how Alex disagrees with me, but he then takes the middle ground, ”We go to the barracks and we talk after an hour.” ”I will go with them, Uncle,” Hallie says and I open my mouth to protest when she continues ”I know where the barracks are, I will be safe.”

 What Alex has told me, colds my heart.
-29 men survived from Arios's crew of 150, but on the pier, there had stood only 25.
-By Alex's words, four had gone mad and just ended their own life.
-Two of them, just walking over the Chimera’s edge after the rescue.
+Twenty-nine men survived from Arios's crew of one hundred fifty, but on the pier, there had stood only twenty-five.
+By Alex's words, four had gone mad and just ended their own lives.
+Two of them, just walked over the Chimera’s edge after the rescue.

 What Alex knew to tell was how Tom had turned Arios against the enemy ship.
 After five minutes both ships had been on fire, and the enemy already half gone, when they had gotten a lucky hit on Arios, killing my brother.
 Arios had sunk in minutes.

 ”I felt it.
-We all did” Alex said and then confessed quietly ”I can understand those who ..walked over.
-I can feel them there.
+We all did” Alex said and then confessed quietly ”I can understand those who ..walked over the side.
+I can feel them there too.
 Calling... ” He then shook himself violently and spoke once again with a normal tone ”Your brother did not suffer.”

 I understand that Alex tries to give my brother a peace.
 And soften the blow to me, but I had to ask,